News for friends of the Arthritis Foundation, Great West Region

 “Since taking the Arthritis Foundation Aquatics Program, I have lost 26 pounds and four dress sizes!”
 Mary R.

-“My mom finally had the courage to get her hip replaced, and now that she is recovered she is a walking machine!”
+“My mom finally had the courage to get her hip replaced.
+Now that she is recovered she is a walking machine!”
 Sara O.

 “I can walk without limping after taking the Arthritis Foundation Exercise Program.
 Kudos!”
 Beth M.

 “The website helped me finally understand how my arthritis affects my body and joints and that makes me feel like I have more control.”
 David K.

 “After taking steroids for my arthritis for the past 11 years, I finally was able to get the right meds and have come off the steroids.
 I’m so happy to be done with them.”
 Eliza S.

 “As a parent, I cried when I dropped my son off at the Arthritis Foundation’s summer camp.
 Not because I was sad, but because I was so overwhelmed and happy that he was going to finally have a summer camp experience like every kid deserves and I wouldn’t have to worry about him feeling like an outcast there.”
 Karen K.

 “My doctor came up with a treatment plan for me at the beginning of the year.
 Thanks to exercise, some changes in eating habits and the right combination of meds I am getting closer to pain free.”
 Maggie G.

 “After I went to the Arthritis Walk and told my teacher and classmates, they learned about my juvenile arthritis and are nicer to me.”
 Allison F.